PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Subsequent rules are processed after this action.

 .. function:: NoRecurseAction()

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`NoRecurseAction` instead.

   Strip RD bit from the question, let it go through.
   Subsequent rules are processed after this action.